 Gogo’s uncle and my dad met only one time.
 They argued about politics and then shook hands and agreed, silently, that they should never meet again.
 Gogo’s uncle was a surprisingly liberal man when it came to politics.
 And he was so very staunch in his beliefs that it became clear very quickly there was no use talking to him at all.

 My father told my mother this at dinner.

 Then they both looked at me, and then looked over at Gogo, who was over for the meal (and for the night, though they didn’t know that), with a sort of sad look that I still can’t decide the meaning of.
 Was it sadness?
 For Gogo stuck with him?
 Worry?
-They always were worried about the future, and they told me so.
-Worried about jobs and the climate and the direction the country was headed, and still is.
+They always were worried about the future.
+They told me.
+And worried about jobs and the climate and the direction the country was headed.
+Still is.
 They looked at us in the way that only parents can, and perhaps even they didn’t know exactly what it meant – just a deep-rooted feeling from somewhere in their stomachs over mom’s mashed potatoes and turkey and peas.

 Gogo hated her uncle.
 She said as much, but only in her sleep.
-When I asked her about it during waking hours, she denied it, said she was indifferent “…he’s like any guardian, right?
-They’re all confused” and refused to talk any more about it.
+When I asked her about it during waking hours, she denied it, said she was indifferent, said, “…he’s like any guardian, right?
+They’re all confused,” and refused to talk any more about it.
 And then, at night, beneath the covers, she would call out or whisper, her eyes still closed, all of the things she wouldn’t say to me when the sun was out.

 I was her escape.
 This much I knew.
 And I was happy to be that and nothing more.